 Practical Advice for Navigating through the Coronavirus Outbreak with your Children

 • Communicate with your children.
 There is a lot of misinformation about COVID-19 that your children may encounter.
 It is helpful to remind your children that you are available to talk if they have questions or concerns.
 Keep conversations developmentally and age-appropriate.
 Answer their questions without more information and statistics than they need or may understand.
 The question concerning most of the children we care for is, “will I continue to be cared for?”
 Try to sandwich any conversation on COVID-19 with the message that they will be cared for and that you are doing everything you can to protect them.
 It is okay to tell your children that you do not know the answer to a question but will look for more information.

 • Explain any new vocabulary and sights they may see.
 Children notice people wearing masks, empty store shelves, and canceled activities.
 Explain in developmentally appropriate terms what is happening and why.
 Remember that empty shelves in the store may frighten children who have experienced lack of food and other resources in the past.
 Remind kids that you will take care of their needs.

 • Be proactive with a positive attitude.
 Remind children that in this time with so many things beyond our control, there are many actions we can take to be proactive in preventing the spread of the virus.
 When parents model a positive attitude and acceptance of the social distancing requirements, children absorb a “can-do” mentality that will help them accept these new realities and any future challenges.

-- Teach your children proper hand washing technique.
+- Teach your children proper hand washing techniques.
 Try to make it fun with silly songs to meet the 20-second time recommendation for effective washing.
 Model good hand hygiene.

-- Remind children to avoid touching their face.
+- Remind children to avoid touching their faces.